Luke 11:37-52. Keys Luke 11:52 sixth woe or terror.

 With the right key, you can open or lock doors.

-Again we see an insight to the running war Jesus had with the Pharisees the stricter religious group with in the Israeli religious system.
-After Jesus had said some comments against them and the teachers of the law see the bottom two lines of the background reading for their response.
+Again we see an insight into the running war Jesus had with the Pharisees, the stricter religious group within the Israeli religious system.
+After Jesus had said some comments against them and the teachers of the law.
+See the bottom two lines of the background reading for their response.

 Jesus Denounces the Pharisees and the Experts in the Law – Six Woes or terrors

 11:37 After Jesus had said this, a Pharisee invited him to have a meal with him.
 So Jesus went and took his place at the table.
 38 The Pharisee was surprised to see that he didn’t first wash before the meal.
 39 But the Lord told him, “Now you Pharisees clean the outside of the cup and the dish, but on the inside you are full of greed and evil.
 40 You fools!
 The one who made the outside made the inside, too, didn’t he?
 41 So give what is inside to the poor, and then everything will be clean for you.

 42 “How terrible it will be for you Pharisees!
 You give a tenth of your mint, spices, and every kind of herb, but you neglect justice and the love of God.
 These are the things you should have practiced, without neglecting the others.